TOPAZ: November Birthstone

 Blue, once the rarest color of topaz, is now the most common, due to an enhancement process that turns colorless topaz blue.
 After the raw topaz is extracted from the earth and cut, it is irradiated to brown and then heated to sky blue.
 This enhancement process is permanent.

-SELECTING A STONE
+SELECTING A GEMSTONE

 With a hardness of 8, topaz is ideal for everyday wear.
 To clean topaz jewelry at home, soak pieces in a solution of warm water and a mild dish detergent.
 Use a soft brush to clean behind the setting where dust can collect, and let dry on a soft towel.